ietf-rats/draft-birkholz-rats-corim/draft-birkholz-rats-corim.md

 {: #model-measurement-values-map}
 ## The measurement-map and measurement-values-map Containers

 One of the targets (range) that a triple-map can point to in order to associate it with a module (domain) is the measurement-map.
 This map is used to provide reference measurements values that can be compared with Evidence Claim values or Endorsements and endorsed values from other sources than the corresponding CoRIM. `measurement-map` comes with a measurement key that identifies the measured element with via a OID reference or a UUID. `measurement-values-map` contains the actual measurements associated with the module(s).
 Byte strings with corresponding bit masks that highlights which bits in the byte string are used as reference measurements or endorsement are located in `raw-value-group`.
 The members of `measurement-values-map` provide well-defined and well-scoped semantics for reference measurement or endorsements with respect to a given module instance, class, or group.
-This rule and its constraints MUST be followed when generating or validating a CoMID tag.

 ~~~~ CDDL
 measurement-map = {